cjvanlissa/tidySEM/README.md

 ```
 -->

-You can install the development version of tidySEM from GitHub with:
+You can install the development version of `tidySEM` from ‘GitHub’ with:

 ``` r
 install.packages("devtools")